CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/services/service-does-not-exist-exception.md

 ### Service Name

-The name of the service that is not running or is unhealthy.
+The name of the service that does not exist.

 | | |
 |-----------|---------------------------|